aws/copilot-cli/site/content/docs/manifest/backend-service.en.md

       hosted_zone: AN0THE9H05TED20NEID
 ```
 <span class="parent-field">http.</span><a id="http-hosted-zone" href="#http-hosted-zone" class="field">`hosted_zone`</a> <span class="type">String</span>
 ID of existing private hosted zone, into which Copilot will insert the alias record once the internal load balancer is created, mapping the alias name to the LB's DNS name.
+Must be used with `alias`.
 ```yaml
 http:
   alias: example.com